maci0/gke-llm-d/README.md

 Create the configuration files for the llm-d core components and the sample application.

 ### Configure Core llm-d Services
-This configuration enables the necessary backend services for `llm-d`, such as Redis and the model service.
+This configuration enables the necessary backend services for `llm-d`, including Redis for caching and the inference gateway for routing.

 ```bash
 cat <<EOF > llm-d-gke.yaml